mongodb-industry-solutions/Connected-Vehicle-Edge-Server/README.md

 ## Part 2 - Edge Server
 # Edge Server

-Edge Server is a "local" server that sits between your client devices and MongoDB Atlas App Services.
+Edge Server is a local server that sits between your client devices and MongoDB Atlas App Services.

 ## Get Access to Edge Server Private Preview